Near-critical dimers and massive SLE: Introduction

 As developed in the sequence of papers \cite{BLR_DimersGeometry, BLR_torus, BLRriemann2}, Temperley's bijection can be used to describe the scaling limit of the height function fluctuations via a random geometric approach.
 Essentially these papers reduce the problem of finding the scaling limit of the dimer height function to the (easier) problem of finding a scaling limit for the associated Tempereleyan tree in the Schramm topology: in other words, to the question of the scaling limit of a single branch of that tree.
 In turn, by Wilson's algorithm, this boils down to the scaling limit of the loop-erasure of the random walk on the (possibly directed) graph $\Gtree$.

-\subsection{Massive SLE$_2$.}
+\subsection{Massive SLE\texorpdfstring{$_2$}{2}.}

 As already mentioned, the construction of massive SLE$_2$ was sketched by Makarov and Smirnov in \cite{MakarovSmirnov} and recently revisited by Chelkak and Wan \cite{ChelkakWan} (see also \cite{Bauer2008LERWSLEs} for a mathematical physics perspective).
+We will describe it in the radial case for ease of comparison with the situation which is of interest to us, though one should note that Chelkak and Wan's paper actually deals with the chordal case.

-A massive random walk is a walk which has a chance of order $\delta^2$ to be killed at every time step (the constant of proportionality is by definition $m^2$, where $m\ge 0$ is the mass), and otherwise moves like ordinary walk.
-Massive (chordal, resp. radial) SLE$_2$ describes the scaling limit of the loop-erasure of a massive random walk from $a$ to $b$ (where $b$ is on the boundary of a simply connected domain $\Omega$, and $a$ is on the boundary of $\Omega$ or in $\Omega$ respectively), conditioned on not getting killed before reaching $b$.
+A massive random walk (on the square lattice, say) is a walk which has a chance of order $\delta^2$ to be killed at every time step (the constant of proportionality is by definition $m^2/2$, where $m\ge 0$ is the mass), and otherwise moves like ordinary walk.
+Massive radial SLE$_2$ describes the scaling limit of the loop-erasure of a massive random walk from $o$ to $a$ (where $a$ is on the boundary of a simply connected domain $\Omega$, and $o$ is in the interior of $\Omega$), conditioned on not getting killed before reaching $a$.
 In fact, it is more convenient to define massive SLE$_2$ by its associated Loewner flow, which in the radial case is defined by Loewner's equation (parametrised by capacity)

-where $\varphi$ is a fixed conformal map sending $\Omega $ to $\mathbb{D}$ and $a$ to $0$, $\Omega_t$ denotes the slit domain $\Omega \setminus \gamma([0,t])$ (since $\kappa =2$ we do not need to remove more than that), $g_t$ is the Loewner map from $\Omega_t$ to $\mathbb{D}$, and if we write the driving function in the form $ \zeta_t = e^{i \xi_t}$, then $\xi$ solves the Stochastic Differential Equation:
+where $\varphi$ is a fixed conformal map sending $\Omega $ to $\mathbb{D}$ and $o$ to $0$, $\Omega_t$ denotes the slit domain $\Omega \setminus \gamma([0,t])$ (since $\kappa =2$ we do not need to remove more than that), $g_t$ is the Loewner map from $\Omega_t$ to $\mathbb{D}$, and if we write the driving function in the form $ \zeta_t = e^{i \xi_t}$, then $\xi$ solves the Stochastic Differential Equation: